 Adam is a steering committee member for the U.S. National Water Safety Action Plan, serves as an organizational representative to Water Safety USA and the Aquatics Coalition, represents NDPA in the planning for National Water Safety Month, and serves on numerous industry committees and councils.

-Alison Petri was always the child at school who had her name written on the board as punishment for talking out in class.
+Dr. Alison Petri (Ed.D.) was always the child at school who had her name written on the board as punishment for talking out in class.
 As the years have passed her energy, enthusiasm and talkativeness have not dwindled but have been focused.
 With her background in education and advocacy Alison has worked to use ‘her big voice to make the world better for its smallest people.’
 With drowning being a preventable tragedy Alison is eager to use her energy and talents to make a difference.

-Alison’s formal education includes a double major in education and public relations from the University of St. Thomas and master’s in educational leadership from the University of Dayton.
+Alison’s formal education includes a double major in education and public relations from the University of St. Thomas, and a master’s and educational doctorate in educational leadership from the University of Dayton.
 Alison has taught children from toddlers to middle school and worked in educational public policy for nearly 2 decades.
 Alison currently is also the Program Manager for Abbey’s Hope Charitable Foundation in Minnesota.
 Alison loves the mission of Abbey’s Hope: “Safer Pools.
 Safer Kids.” and is honored to work with the NDPA to further prevent childhood drownings.
 In 2020 Alison received the NDPA President’s Award with the virtual conference team for their excellent pivot to present a virtual conference.
 In 2021 Alison received the Hennepin County Sheriff’s Distinguished Service Award for her partnership efforts to promote water safety in the Minneapolis area.

 Outside of work Alison is married to John, a Marine Corps veteran, and they have three lively boys.
 As a family their favorite things are snorkeling, Disney, and telling cringeworthy jokes.